Orchestral pop: History

-In the 21st century, few artists explore the genre, with the most notable being English supergroup The Last Shadow Puppets (formed by Arctic Monkeys frontman, Alex Turner and solo artist Miles Kane), American artist Cody Fry, and American artist Amadour.
+In the 21st century, few artists explore the genre, with the most notable being English supergroup The Last Shadow Puppets (formed by Arctic Monkeys frontman, Alex Turner and solo artist Miles Kane), American artist Cody Fry, American artist Amadour and Korean artist IU.

 Ork-pop

 Ork-pop is a 1990s movement which took its name from orchestral pop.
 Leading artists of the movement included Yum-Yum, The High Llamas, Richard Davies, Eric Matthews, Spookey Ruben, Witch Hazel, and Liam Hayes (Plush).
 Matthews, who partnered with Davies for duo Cardinal, was considered a leading figure in the style.